ToshkaDev/starter-hugo-research-group/content/publication/the-campylobacter-jejuni-chemoreceptor-tlp10-has-a-bimodal-ligand-binding-domain-and-specificity-for-multiple-classes-of-chemoeffectors/index.md

 publication_types:
   - "2"
 authors:
-  - Elgamoudi
-  - B.A.
-  - Andrianova
-  - E.P.
-  - Shewell
-  - L.K.
-  - Day
-  - C.J.
-  - King
-  - R.M.
+  - BASSAM A. ELGAMOUDI
-  - Taha
+  - EKATERINA P. ANDRIANOVA
-  - Rahman
+  - LUCY K. SHEWELL
-  - H.
+  - CHRISTOPHER J. DAY
-  - Hartley-Tassell
+  - REBECCA M. KING
-  - L.E.
+  - TAHA
-  - Zhulin
+  - HOSSINUR RAHMAN
-  - I.B.
+  - LAUREN E. HARTLEY-TASSELL
-  - Korolik
+  - IGOR B. ZHULIN
-  - V.
+  - VICTORIA KOROLIK
 doi: 10.1126/scisignal.abc8521
 publication: ""
+publication_short: "Science Signaling 14: eabc8521"
 abstract: Campylobacter jejuni is a bacterial pathogen that is a common cause of enteritis in humans.
 We identified a previously uncharacterized type of sensory domain in the periplasmic region of the C. jejuni chemoreceptor Tlp10,